knickels/Player-Stage-Manual/CONTROLLER_PY.md

 need.
 The `playerc_blobfinder_blob_t` structure, documented in the [Player manual](http://playerstage.sourceforge.net/doc/Player-3.0.2/player/structplayer__blobfinder__blob.html) contains the following fields:

+**BUG ALERT**

+> Unfortunately, the C to Python interface doesn't do a good job at
+> accessing data buried in C structures from python.
+So you can't get at the
+> properties of the blob.
+If anyone knows how to get around this, please email
+> knickels@trinity.edu and let me know!

 * `color`: The colour of the blob it detected.
 This is given as a hexadecimal value.
 * `area`: The area of the blob's bounding box.
 (In Stage 4.1.1, there is a bug with respect to the area.
 It is